45th parallel north: Europe

 Sundial at the 45th parallel in Senj, Croatia.

 The mark at the 45th parallel in Krasnodar, Russia on postal card.

+The 45th parallel in Italy: the A21 motorway near Voghera, in the Province of Pavia, Lombardy.

 In Europe the 45th parallel hits the Bay of Biscay coast of France in the west.
 The city of Bordeaux is just south of the parallel.
 East of Bordeaux, in the municipality of Saint Seurin sur l'Isle, it intersects the Prime Meridian in the corner of an unremarkable field by the side of the A89 highway.
 There is a small sign indicating this particular point on the parallel.
 Further east, the parallel then continues across the Massif Central and crosses the river Rhône at Pont-de-l'Isère, just north of Valence, Drôme and through Grenoble in the Auvergne-Rhône-Alpes region.

 In northern Italy it parallels the river Po, near Rovigo, passing by the southern province of Mantova, Piacenza in Emilia-Romagna, Voghera, then just south of Turin, precisely in Chieri, before passing into France in the Cottian Alps.

 Further east it passes through the Balkans: Romania (just north of Ploiești, and through Târgu Jiu), the Serbian autonomous province of Vojvodina, the eastern tip of Croatia, the northern edge of Bosnia and Herzegovina, and a section of Adriatic Croatia.
 The capital city of Serbia – Belgrade is just south of the parallel.

 In Russia it runs from the west coast of the Caspian Sea to the east coast of the Black Sea, through the Republic of Kalmykia, Stavropol Krai and its capital Stavropol, and Krasnodar Krai and its capital Krasnodar.
 In Ukraine it crosses the Crimea and its capital Simferopol.